hbctraining/scRNA-seq_online/lessons/06_SC_SCT_normalization.md

 <img src="../img/length_of_gene.png" width="400">
 </p>

-In scRNA-seq analysis, we will be comparing the expression of different genes within the cells to cluster the cells. *If using a 3' or 5' droplet-based method, the length of the gene will not affect the analysis because only the 5' or 3' end of the transcript is sequenced.* However, if using full-length sequencing, the transcript length should be accounted for.
+> **NOTE:** *If using a 3' or 5' droplet-based method, the length of the gene will not affect the analysis because only the 5' or 3' end of the transcript is sequenced.* However, if using full-length sequencing, the transcript length should be accounted for.

 ### Methods for scRNA-seq normalization

 Various methods have been developed specifically for scRNA-seq normalization.
 Some **simpler methods resemble what we have seen with bulk RNA-seq**; the application of global scale factors adjusting for a count-depth relationship that is assumed common across all genes.
-However, if those assumptions are not true then this basic normalization can lead to over-correction for lowly and moderately expressed genes and, in some cases, under-normalization of highly expressed genes ([Bacher R et al, 2017](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5473255/)). **More complex methods will apply correction on a per-gene basis.** In this lesson we will explore both appraoches.
+However, if those assumptions are not true then this basic normalization can lead to over-correction for lowly and moderately expressed genes and, in some cases, under-normalization of highly expressed genes ([Bacher R et al, 2017](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5473255/)). **More complex methods will apply correction on a per-gene basis.** In this lesson we will explore both approaches.

 Regardless of which method is used for normalization, it can be helpful to **think of it as a two-step process** (even though it is often described as a single step in most papers).
+The first is a scaling step and the second is a transformation.

 <p align="center">
 <img src="../img/2step_normalization.png" width="300">
 </p>

+_Image adapted from [“Normalization methods for single-cell RNA-seq data”](https://www.youtube.com/watch?v=huxkc2GH4lk), F. Wagner_

 **1. Scaling**

-Scaling: multiply each UMI count by a cell specific factor to get all cells to have the same UMI counts.
-Why?
-1) Different cells have different amounts of mRNA, but we’re not interested in comparing these absolute counts between cells.
-Instead we are interested in comparing concentrations.
+The first step in normalization is to **multiply each UMI count by a cell specific factor to get all cells to have the same UMI counts**.
+Why would we want to do this?
+Different cells have different amounts of mRNA; this could be due to differences between cell types or variation within the same cell type depending on how well the chemistry worked in one drop versus another.
+In either case, we are not interested in comparing these absolute counts between cells.
+Instead we are interested in comparing concentrations, and scaling helps achieve this.

 **2. Transformation**

-Even cells from the same cell type will have some amount of variation (i.e introduced by how well the chemistry worked in one drop vs another).
-Scaling also gets rid of efficiency noise (chemistry could have worked better in one droplet vs another).

-Transformation: Simple  and Pearson residuals
+The next step is a transformation, and it is at this step where we can distinguish the simpler versus complex methods as mentioned above.

+**Simple transformations** are those which apply the same function to each individual measurement.
+Common examples include a log transform (which is applied in the original Seurat workflow), or a square root transform (less commonly used).

+In the [Hafemeister and Satija, Genome Biology (2019) paper](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-019-1874-1) they explored the issues with simple transformations.
+Specifically they evaluated the standard log normalization approach and found that genes with different abundances are affected differently and that effective normalization (using the log transform) is only observed with low/medium abundance genes.
+Additionally, substantial imbalances in variance were observed with the log-normalized data.
+In particular, cells with low total UMI counts exhibited disproportionately higher variance for high-abundance genes, dampening the variance contribution from other gene abundances.

+The conclusion was, **we cannot treat all genes the same.**

+The proposed solution was the use of **Pearson residuals for transformation**, as implemented in Seurat's `SCTransform` function.
+With this approach:
+* Measurements are multiplied by a gene-specific weight
+* Each gene is weighted based on how much evidence there is that it is non-uniformly expressed across cells
+* More evidence == more of a weight; Genes that are expressed in only a small fraction of cells will be favored (useful for finding rare cell populations)
+* Not just a consideration of the expression level is, but also the distribution of expression

+_In this workshop we will demonstrate the use of both transformations at different steps of the workflow._

+##  Explore sources of unwanted variation

+The most common biological data correction (or source of "uninteresting" variation) in single cell RNA-seq is the effects of the cell cycle on the transcriptome.
+We need to explore the data and see if we observe any effects in our data.

-## Set-up
+### Set-up

 Let's start by creating a new script for the normalization and integration steps.
 Create a new script (File -> New File -> R script), and save it as `SCT_integration_analysis.R`.